-Our service is personal, not automated.
-So if you are not sure which numbers to give, provide us with all you see, or take a clear picture of the casing or screen which you can later email to us after we get in touch.
-We will check the details for you.
+Our service is personal, not automated, so if you are not sure which numbers to give, provide us with all you see on the outside of the casing and we will check them for you.

 Other Nissan units (those in the later versions of the Note, for example) are extracted by first prising off screw trim-covers and then unscrewing two or more screws, allowing the radio to then be released and pulled out.

 This independent website provides useful guidance on how to remove car radios and sat-nav units from vehicles.